 - Ongoing Orientation

-Ongoing Orientation: Will the program provide students with a continuous “Orientation” to the host culture by providing them with information about the host location and culture in order to maximize their experience and learning?
+Ongoing Orientation: The program will provide students with a continuous “Orientation” to the host culture by providing them with information about the host location and culture in order to maximize their experience and learning.

 - Student Selection